Ransom of John II of France: John's return

 Over time, the ransom of King John had a considerable impact.
-The money paid to England contributed to the royal treasury until the reign of King Henry V. Although the short reign of King Charles V was successful, the political unrest that ensued after the capture of King John fed into the instability of King Charles VI's reign, weakening France throughout much of the Hundred Years War.
+The money paid to England contributed to the royal treasury until the reign of King Henry V. Although the short reign of King Charles V from 1364 to 1380 was successful, the political unrest that ensued after the capture of King John II fed into the instability of King Charles VI's reign, weakening France severely throughout much of the Hundred Years War.